 Voluntary Conversion.
 The holder of a share of Series B Preferred Stock may convert such share of Series B Preferred Stock at any time into shares of our common stock at an initial conversion rate of \$ per share.
 Such conversion shall occur on the date following the record date for our next dividend payment.

 Mandatory Conversion.
 To the extent the 20-trading day volume-weighted average closing price of our common stock exceeds \$ per share, each share of Series B Preferred Stock will, on the date following the record date for our next dividend payment, automatically convert into shares of common stock at an initial conversion price equal to \$ per share.

 Liquidation.
-Upon any voluntary or involuntary liquidation, dissolution or winding-up of our affairs, before any distribution or payment shall be made to holders of our common stock or any other class or series of capital stock ranking junior to our shares of Series B Preferred Stock, the holders of shares of Series B Preferred Stock will be entitled to be paid out of our assets legally available for distribution to our stockholders, after payment or provision for our debts and other liabilities, a liquidation preference equal to the Stated Value per share, plus accrued but unpaid dividends.
+Upon any voluntary or involuntary liquidation, dissolution or winding-up of our affairs, before any distribution or payment shall be made to holders of our common stock or any other class or series of capital stock ranking junior to our shares of Series B by law.

+Preferred Stock, the holders of shares of Series B Preferred Stock will be entitled to be paid out of our assets legally available for distribution to our stockholders, after payment or provision for our debts and other liabilities, a liquidation preference equal to the Stated Value per share, plus accrued but unpaid dividends.

 Voting Rights.
-The Series B Preferred Stock have no voting rights, except as required by law.
-Warrants Warrants to purchase up to 720,000 shares of common stock will be offered as part of the Units.
+The Series B Preferred Stock have no voting rights, except as required the Units.
 The Warrants will be exercisable upon issuance for a term ending five years from the date of such issuance.
 The initial exercise price will be \$ per share.

+Warrants Warrants to purchase up to 720,000 shares of common stock will be offered as part of offering

-Capital stock to be outstanding after this offering 600,000 shares of Series B Preferred Stock 1,809 shares of Series A Preferred Stock 7,216,238 shares of common stock (1) Estimated use of proceeds We estimate that we will receive net proceeds from the sale of the Units in this offering of approximately \$ million after deducting estimated offering expenses, including underwriters commissions, payable by us of approximately \$.
+Capital stock to be outstanding after this

+600,000 shares of Series B Preferred Stock 1,809 shares of Series A Preferred Stock 7,216,238 shares of common stock (1)

+Estimated use of proceedsWe estimate that we will receive net proceeds from the sale of the Units in this offering of approximately \$\\$\\$ million after deducting estimated offering expenses, including underwriters commissions, payable by us of approximately \$\\$\\$\\$.
 We intend to invest the net proceeds of this offering in connection with the acquisition of the Contemplated Properties, in connection with future acquisitions and for general working capital purposes.

-NASDAQ Symbol for Common Stock WHLR Proposed NASDAQ Symbol for Series B Preferred Stock WHLRP Proposed NASDAQ Symbol for Warrants WHLRW (1) The number of shares of common stock outsta non stock to be outstanding immediately after this offering as shown above reflects only the 7,216,238 anding as of March 25, 2014.
+NASDAQ Symbol for Common Stock

+Proposed NASDAQ Symbol for Series B

+Preferred Stock

+WHLR WHLRP

+Proposed NASDAQ Symbol for Warrants V

+WHLRW